×

 All about Basalt and Nepheline Syenite Properties

 Know all about Basalt and Nepheline Syenite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt and Nepheline Syenite belong to Igneous Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Nepheline Syenite is Granular.
 Basalt appears Dull and Soft and Nepheline Syenite appears Banded and Foilated.
-The luster of Basalt is not available while that of Nepheline Syenite is greasy to dull.
+The luster of Basalt is while that of Nepheline Syenite is greasy to dull.
 Basalt is available in black, brown, light to dark grey colors whereas Nepheline Syenite is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Nepheline Syenite are cemetery markers, creating artwork.